 Although these machines are user-friendly and great for the hobbyist embroiderer, if you’re looking to start a business or make money with your embroidery this won’t be the correct machine for you.
 The largest hoop size for most single needle machines is 8×12.
 This means that embroidering jacket backs, hats & caps, bags, and other larger / uniquely shaped items are either extremely difficult or impossible to embroider on.

 While they can be a slightly more challenging to master, multi-head machines are the “say all be all” when it comes to embroidery.
 Using a multi-needle machine unlocks unlimited potential for your embroidery.
 Although there is a learning curve when first starting on a multi-needle machine, it’s nothing you can’t handle.
-Especially with all the great educational resource available online these days.
+Especially with all the great educational resources available online these days.
 These machines are comprised of 4-16 needles, each of which sew its own thread color.
 This is a huge benefit as you’ll save tons of run time not having to switch colors manually.

 Another huge benefit to a multi-needle embroidery machine is the hoop sizes.
 Commonly, multi-needle hoops start at 4×4 and go all the way up to jumbo-sized hoops (jacket backs, etc.).
-Most even have cap frames which allow you to embroider hats/caps.
+Most even have cap frames that allow you to embroider hats/caps.
 Click here to learn how to hoop and embroider on hats.

 Not only are these machines more useful than a single needle for production, they also create incredibly precise and detailed embroidery.
 Plus, they’re fast.
 Which saves you time and allows you to output more embroidery.